Customs Transit: Rhine waterways

 The Rhine manifest procedure was established to facilitate the movement of goods on the Rhine and its associated tributaries across national frontiers.

-The Community legislation which provides for the Rhine manifest to be used as a Community transit document is Articles 91(2) and 163(2) Community Customs Code.
+The Union provisions which provide for the Rhine manifest to be used as a Union transit document are Articles 226(3)(d) and 227(2)(d) of the Union Customs Code.